spotify/threaddump-analyzer/README.md

 ## TODO
+* Handle thread names containing linefeeds.

+* Our example thread dump contains 297 threads.
+Make sure we get all of them on the web page.

-* Parse the thread dump and reconstruct it below the line.
+* Add thread stack traces to the parse result.

 * Instead of recreating the thread dump, show it in a tree with expandable nodes.